 Take your time today, the drive is nothing short of spectacular.
 Leaving the city confines behind the road takes you deep into legendary Snowy Mountains passing Lake Jindabyne and Mt Kosciuszko as you follow the Kosciuszko Alpine Way.

 Your destination is the twin cities of Albury Wodonga, straddling the Murray River.
 The opportunities for outdoor adventure and exploration here are endless.
-With every kind of nature-based experience at your fingertips, the Snowy Mountains are on the doorstep and you can swim, kayak, or paddle at Noreuil Park, hire a canoe and paddle the Murray River or spend time with the locals at Lake Hume.
+With every kind of nature-based experience at your fingertips and the Snowy Mountains on your doorstep, you can swim, kayak, or paddle at Noreuil Park, hire a canoe and paddle the Murray River or spend time with the locals at Lake Hume.

 This is also a place with a deep and varied history.
-Discover a rich Indigenous culture and the pioneering and immigration stories that shaped Albury Wodonga with visits to the Bonegilla Migrant Experience, where you can learn of the journeys made by some 330,00 immigrants who made their way to Australia in search of a better life after World War II.
-Plus, explorations of the Wagirra Trail and Wonga Wetlands.
+Discover a rich Indigenous culture and the pioneering and immigration stories that shaped Albury Wodonga with visits to the Bonegilla Migrant Experience, where you can learn of the journeys made by some 330,000 immigrants who made their way to Australia in search of a better life after World War II.
+There’s also explorations of the Wagirra Trail and Wonga Wetlands.

 Those with a passion for the arts should not miss MAMA – Murray Art Museum Albury.
 With a focus on living artists and ideals which resonate strongly today, this exceptional place is home to an extensive art collection and is one of the most visited art spaces.